Saturday, August 2, 2025

 Interestingly, hybrid vehicles (HEVs and PHEVs) are emerging as a viable transition option, collectively accounting for 33% consumer interest.
 However, the sector remains underrepresented due to India’s current tax structure—EVs are taxed at just 5%, while hybrids attract a steep 48% GST.

 The global EV landscape is also shifting.
 While BEV sales have declined in major markets like the US and Japan, hybrid vehicle adoption has accelerated, suggesting that hybrids may act as a critical bridge between ICE and full electrification.
-As All India EV has long advocated, consumer education and diversified model offerings, including hybrids, could be key to India’s EV transition.
+As India EV has long advocated, consumer education and diversified model offerings, including hybrids, could be key to India’s EV transition.

 “Maybe hybrids are going to play that role,” added Atul Jairaj, Partner – Automotive Sector, Deloitte India.
 “The future may not necessarily be a complete BEV future as fast as we want it to be.”